Grab your takeout and your treats, it’s Netflix time!

-15. Concrete Cowboy
+19. Concrete Cowboy

 Based on the novel Ghetto Cowboy, watch in awe as Idris Elba and Stranger Things’ Caleb McLaughlin star in this emotionally powerful coming-of-age drama.
 McLaughlin plays a rebellious teenager who discovers the world of urban horseback riding when he is sent to live with his estranged father in a Philadelphia community of Black cowboys.
 It is haunting and inspiring, and sheds a light on a part of Black culture that is largely unknown by white audiences.

-18. News Of The World
+20. News Of The World

 Tom Hanks brings Captain Kidd to life in an epic western performance.
 Five years after the Civil War ends, Kidd meets a 10-year-old girl who was kidnapped by the Kiowa people.
 He agrees to return her to her aunt and uncle by crossing the dangerous plains of Texas.
 Undoubtedly, the path is difficult, and the travellers journey turns into a fight for survival.
-This is the absorbing movie you need to watch this May.
+This is the absorbing movie you need to watch on Netflix this month.